theGeorgew/documentation_server/docs/_index.md

 </p>

 <hr/>
 <h3> What is in here?
-Also, Why? -because I have the attention span of a goldfish</h3>
+Also, Why? -because IT people have the attention span of a goldfish</h3>
 <hr/>
 <div class=row>
 <div class=col-third>